-A Beginner's Guide to Getting Started With Small-Scale Homesteading
+A Beginner's Guide to Small-Scale Homesteading

 Homesteading might seem like an odd thing to do, given the readily available produce found at any grocery store or supermarket.
 And don't forget how cheap the produce tends to be.
 So why homestead?